yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodfromdocumentposition-method.md

 ## <a name="parameters"></a>Parametreler
  `document`
- [in] Belirtilen belge.
+ [in] The specified document.

  `line`
- [in] Belirtilen belge satır.
+ [in] The line of the specified document.

  `column`
- [in] Belirtilen belgeyi içeren sütun.
+ [in] The column of the specified document.

  `pRetVal`
- [out] Adresine bir işaretçi bir [Isymunmanagedmethod arabirimi](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) içerdiği kesme noktası yöntemi temsil eden nesne.
+ [out] A pointer to the address of a [ISymUnmanagedMethod Interface](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents the method containing the breakpoint.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.